sumeetshirgure/sumeetshirgure.github.io/docs/9_about.markdown

 I'll let you guess my major.
 However I was also quite involved with electrical engineering and quantum computing.

-Before that I briefly worked remotely as a SWE at Google India.
+Before that I briefly worked remotely as a software engineer at Google's Bangalore offices.

 I got my undergraduate degree from [IIT Kharagpur](https://www.iitkgp.ac.in).
 Most notably I participated in ICPC style programming contests.